-- 2. Risks associated with contractors.
-Examples of factors that may be considered in assessing risk include: - Funding that the contractor receives from the agency Is the amount of funding from the agency small or large?
-Does the contractor have many or few contracts with the State? - Length of time in business Has the contractor been in business for several years or is the business new? - Experience and past performance Does the contractor have contracts for similar services with other governmental entities?
+- Client choice Is the client choosing the contractor, as required by some federal programs? - 2.
+Risks associated with contractors: Examples of factors that may be considered in assessing risk include: - Funding that the contractor receives from the agency Is the amount of funding from the agency small or large?
+Does the contractor have many or few contracts with the State? - Multiple funding sources Is the contractor receiving funding from several sources for similar services?
+Are multiple funding sources involved and to what extent? - Collaboration Has the contractor promoted collaboration on service delivery and contract expectations between itself and all of its funding partners? - Length of time in business Has the contractor been in business for several years or is it a start-up client service provider? - Experience and past performance Does the contractor have contracts for similar services with other governmental entities?
 How extensive is the contractor's experience providing this type of service for the State?
-What is the contractor's performance history? - Accreditation/licensure Is the contractor licensed and insured? - Financial health and practices Is the contractor's financial condition good?
+What is their performance history? - Accreditation/licensure Are contractors subject to accreditation or licensure requirements? - Financial health and practices Is the contractor's financial condition good?
 Does the contractor demonstrate sound financial practices?
+Is the contractor's financial record keeping system adequate for the number and complexity of funding sources being managed?
+Is the contractor's cost allocation methodology equitable? - Current and prior audit experience Has the contractor had weaknesses in internal control over federal or state programs? - Oversight exercised by funding agencies Have there been monitoring or other reviews by other funding agencies that could indicate the degree of risk?
+Is the contractor proposing to operate under a waiver from customary program and financial management requirements?

-Is the contractor's financial record keeping system adequate for the number and complexity of funding sources being managed? - Board of directors If the contractor is a nonprofit organization, does the board take an active role in directing the organization, establishing management policies and procedures, and monitoring the organization's financial and programmatic performance?
+- Board of directors If the contractor is a nonprofit organization, does the board take an active role in directing the organization, establishing management policies and procedures, and monitoring the organization's financial and programmatic performance?
 Is the board comprised of individuals who are unrelated?
-Do employees or former employees of the organization serve as board members? - Subcontracting Does the contractor subcontract key activities?
-Does the contractor have an effective monitoring function to oversee subcontractors? - Organizational changes Has there been frequent turnover of contractor management, senior accounting staff or key program personnel?
+Do employees or ex-employees of the organization serve as board members? - Subcontracting Does the contractor subcontract key activities?
+Does the contractor have an effective monitoring function to oversee subcontractors? - Organizational changes Has there been frequent turnover of key contractor management, senior accounting staff or key program personnel?
 Has the contractor started any new services within the last twelve months?
 Has the contractor experienced a recent rapid growth or downsizing?
 Has the contractor experienced reorganization within the last twelve months?
-Has the contractor changed major subcontractors recently?

-- Management structure Is the organization centralized or decentralized?
-How much control does the organization have over decentralized functions? - Legal actions Have any lawsuits been filed against the contractor within the last twelve months? - Defaulted contracts Has the contractor defaulted on any of its contracts within the last five years?
+Has the contractor changed major subcontractors recently? - Management structure Is the organization centralized or decentralized?
+How much control does the organization have over decentralized functions? - Legal actions Have any lawsuits been filed against the contractor within the last 12 months? - Defaulted contracts Has the contractor defaulted on any of its contracts within the past five years?
 If so, what were the circumstances?

 Based on the results of the risk assessment, contract managers may decide whether it is advisable to contract for the services.
-If contracting, the contract manager will decide the level of scope, frequency, and methods of monitoring to be used to ensure oversight is sufficient given the risks involved.
-Risk assessment results may also be used to devise more stringent controls and tighter contract language, when appropriate, to adequately monitor the use of public funds.
+If so, the contract manager will decide which contractor to select, and the scope, frequency, and methods of monitoring and/or auditing to use to ensure sufficient oversight, given the risks involved.
+Risk assessment results may also be used to devise more stringent controls and tighter contract language, when appropriate, to adequately monitor and/or audit the use of public funds.